Kona Brewing Company: Sustainability and community support

-As of January 2008, Kona has had a sustainability coordinator in place.
+As of January 2008, Kona has had a sustainability coordinator.
 Also, according to the Big Island Visitor's Bureau sustainable tourism practices section, "Kona's restaurant was constructed with recycled materials and adorned with native woods; local produce, fresh-caught fish and sustainably-raised beef on menu.
-Heat reclamation systems in the brewery greatly reduce energy demand; plastic, paper, metal, glass, and cardboard are recycled, takeout containers are made of plant-based materials and automatic faucets and toilets reduce water usage."
+Heat reclamation systems in the brewery greatly reduce energy demand; plastic, paper, metal, glass and cardboard are recycled, takeout containers are made of plant-based materials and automatic faucets and toilets reduce water usage."

-Controversy
+"Hawaiian" brewing controversy

 In March 2017, Kona Brewing Company faced a class-action lawsuit on the claim of whether its beer was actually brewed in Hawaii or not.
-The case was settled to compensate purchasers of Kona Beer between February 28, 2013, and June 14, 2019, up to $20 each (with receipts) or $10 each (without receipts).
+In September 2020 the case was settled and appeals resolved.
+Purchasers of Kona Beer between February 28, 2013, and June 14, 2019, were compensated up to $20 each (with receipts) or $10 each (without receipts).
+Only their beer served on tap or their beer served in cans/bottles in Hawaiian locations is actually brewed in Hawaii; all other beer produced by Kona is produced at Craft Brew Alliance facilities in New Hampshire, Oregon, Tennessee, and Washington.
+As a result of the settlement, all Kona beer has to include a label as to where it was produced.